Wanna Stay Out of These?

 Compare Balls and markings with your competitors and distinguish who will be marking scores for whom.

 ?
 Where is the pin located on the green?
-Determines where you want your ball to land in the best position to get it close.
+Determines where you want your ball to end up (in the best position to get it close).
 (Remember the pin and flag are merely indicating the destination) The object of golf?
 Right... "to get your ball into the hole in as few shots as possible".
 As a rule of thumb if the pin is on the right hand side of the green then the approach angle would be the best from the left side.
 If the pin is on the left?
 Approach from the right side.
 Jack Nicklaus used this method.
 He also made more birdies from the rough than the fairway.
 Position over fairway, though, is not always the rule...

 OK..., Pin L or R?
 Slope of the fairway and any power slots?

 ?
 What spot out there leaves me in the best position, let's say 150 yds. away from the middle of the green?
 Now, ? no2.
 How am I going to get there?
 DANGER!!!
-Examine your lie for your lie will determine what shot you CAN hit from there.
+Examine your lie for your lie will determine what shot you CAN make.
 Focus on that spot with your dominant eye only and picture the shot you would like to create; the flight path, landing spot and roll out.
 Now how are you going to create that shot and with what club?
 Are you sure that club is the right one for this moment?
 (The proper shot at the proper moment)

 Then...
 CHOOSE THAT CLUB!